Concealed carry in the United States: Training requirements

 Some states require concealed carry applicants to certify their proficiency with a firearm through some type of training or instruction.
 Certain training courses developed by the National Rifle Association that combine classroom and live-fire instruction typically meet most state training requirements.
 Some states recognize prior military or police service as meeting training requirements.

 Classroom instruction would typically include firearm mechanics and terminology, cleaning and maintenance of a firearm, concealed carry legislation and limitations, liability issues, carry methods and safety, home defense, methods for managing and defusing confrontational situations, and practice of gun handling techniques without firing the weapon.
 Most required CCW training courses devote a considerable amount of time to liability issues.

 Depending on the state, a practical component during which the attendee shoots the weapon for the purpose of demonstrating safety and proficiency, may be required.
 During range instruction, applicants would typically learn and demonstrate safe handling and operation of a firearm and accurate shooting from common self-defense distances.
-Some states require a certain proficiency to receive a passing grade, whereas other states (e.g., Florida) technically require only a single-shot be fired to demonstrate handgun handling proficiency.
+Some states require a certain proficiency to receive a passing grade, whereas other states (e.g., Florida) technically require only a single shot to be fired to demonstrate handgun handling proficiency.

 CCW training courses are typically completed in a single day and are good for a set period, the exact duration varying by state.
 Some states require re-training, sometimes in a shorter, simpler format, for each renewal.

 A few states, e.g., South Carolina, recognize the safety and use-of-force training given to military personnel as acceptable in lieu of formal civilian training certification.
 Such states will ask for a military ID (South Carolina) for active persons or DD214 for honorably discharged persons.
 These few states will commonly request a copy of the applicant's BTR (Basic Training Record) proving an up-to-date pistol qualification.
 Active and retired law enforcement officers are generally exempt from qualification requirements, due to a federal statute permitting qualified active and retired law enforcement officers to carry concealed weapons in the United States.

-Virginia recognizes eight specific training options to prove competency in handgun handling, ranging from DD214 for honorably discharged military veterans, to certification from law enforcement training, to firearms training conducted by a state or NRA certified firearms instructor including electronic, video, or on-line courses.
+Virginia recognizes eight specific training options to prove competency in handgun handling, ranging from DD214 for honorably discharged military veterans, to certification from law enforcement training, to firearms training conducted by a state or NRA-certified firearms instructor including electronic, video, or online courses.
 While any one of the eight listed options will be considered adequate proof, individual circuit courts may recognize other training options.
 A small number of states, such as Alabama and Georgia, have no training requirements to obtain a permit—only a requirement that the applicant successfully pass the required background check before issuance.